Meronmeron/RoadLog/README.md

-# RouteLogix - Truck Driver ELD & Route Planner
+# RoadLog - Truck Driver ELD & Route Planner

 ## 🚛 Overview

-RouteLogix is a web application designed to help truck drivers efficiently plan their trips, track their hours of service, and generate ELD (Electronic Logging Device) logs.
+RoadLog is a web application designed to help truck drivers efficiently plan their trips, track their hours of service, and generate ELD (Electronic Logging Device) logs.
 The app provides:

 - Route planning with rest and fuel stops using a free map API.
 - ELD-compliant log sheets that can be downloaded as PDFs.